UXARRAY/uxarray/docs/installation.rst

     conda activate uxarray # or whatever your environment is called conda install -c conda-forge matplotlib cartopy jupyter

-Please note that the use of the :code:`conda-forge` channel is essential to guarantee compatibility between dependency packages.

-Also, note that the Conda package manager automatically installs all `required` dependencies of Uxarray, meaning it is not necessary to explicitly install Python, NumPy, Xarray, or Dask when creating an environment and installing Uxarray.
+Also, note that the Conda package manager automatically installs all `required` dependencies of Uxarray, meaning it is not necessary to explicitly install Xarraywhen creating an environment and installing Uxarray.
-Although packages like Matplotlib are often used with GeoCAT-comp, they are considered `optional` dependencies and must be explicitly installed.

 If you are interested in learning more about how Conda environments work, please visit the `managing environments <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_